jm59psut/A--PI/README.md

 <img src="https://i.imgur.com/5c5tRx0.png">

-The GUI is very limited (it has only on/off button), only just a list of toggleable scripts.
+The GUI is very limited (it has only on/off button), only just a list of toggleable scripts

+## Developing New Scripts
+You will need Visual Studio Code or other Text Editor To Develop New Scripts just open the folder src from the fodler and start writing new body.ts file inside another fodler for example src/testscript/body.ts After developing just rerun build.bat and restart the script.

 ## Release History